darKoub/workshops/Springboot-API.md

 ## Course Description

-In this course we use popular and tools and framework used in enterprise software development to build a working API which interacts with a MongoDB data store.
+In this course we use popular tools and framework to build a working API which interacts with a MongoDB data store.
+The tools are selected based on populraity on enterprise-level application development.

 ### Spring Framework

 [Spring Framework](https://spring.io "Spring Framework") is the most poplular application development framework for developing enterprise software applications.

-It is built on top of Java Enterprise Edition frawework and used by milion of developers to build resillient , high-performing , sclable , maintanable applications worldwide.
+It is built on top of Java Enterprise Edition frawework and used by milion of developers to build resillient , high-performing , scalable , maintanable applications worldwide.

 You will learn the basics of Spring Framework and why it is so popular and powerfull.